Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 I ran the code through validation services (https://validator.w3.org/, http://jigsaw.w3.org/css-validator/ and https://jshint.com/).
 The following errors still appear:

 - HTML: Attribute onreadystatechange not allowed on element script at this point.
 I left it as it is because this is the recommended link from the Google API.
 - CSS warning: ...is an unknown vendor extended pseudo-class.
-I left it in the code because it's the recommentded solution of w3schools to avoid displaying arrows in the number-inputfileds.
+I left it in the code because it's the recommentded solution of w3schools to avoid displaying arrows in the number-inputfields.
 And: it works anyway.

 ***